zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 ## User Case

-<p align="justify">The <i>Extension</i> was developed for use with SD 1.5.
-The assumptions subsequently presented are basses on my experiences with AUTOMATIC1111 and SD 1.5.
+<p align="justify">The <i>Extension</i> was developed for use with <i>SD 1.5</i>.
+The assumptions subsequently presented are basses on my experiences with <i>AUTOMATIC1111</i> and <i>SD 1.5</i>.
 As technology is constantly advancing, there is no guarantee that these assumptions will hold in the long term.</p>

 ## Assumptions

 <p align="justify">There are one rule when creating AI images, which is crucial.
-A Ai generated immage should be as small as possible.
+An Ai generated immage should be as small as possible.
 But, the resolution for the image to be created should not be smaller than 512 pixel in one of the both possible directions.
 For the <i>Extension</i> one resolution is all the time 512 pixel.
-The quotient of the divison from the chosen aspect ratio may be a floating point number.
+The quotient of the divison from the chosen <i>aspect ratio</i> may be a floating point number.
 Height or witdth my be rounded values.</p>

 ## Selector Buttons for Predefined Aspect Ratios

-<p align="justify">Following aspect ratios are implemented:</p>
+<p align="justify">Following </i>aspect ratios<i> are implemented:</p>

 **No specific (square) Orientation**